WolframRhodium/VapourSynth-BM3DCUDA/README.md

 - CPU with AVX support.

-- CUDA-enabled GPU(s) of [compute capability](https://developer.nvidia.com/cuda-gpus) 5.0 or higher.
+- CUDA-enabled GPU(s) of [compute capability](https://developer.nvidia.com/cuda-gpus) 5.0 or higher (Maxwell+).

 - GPU driver 450 or newer.

-The minimum requirement on compute capability is 3.0, which requires manual compilation (specifying nvcc flag `-gencode arch=compute_30,code=sm_30`).
+The minimum requirement on compute capability is 3.5, which requires manual compilation (specifying nvcc flag `-gencode arch=compute_35,code=sm_35`).

 The `_rtc` version compiles GPU code at runtime, which might runs faster at the cost of slight overhead.
-It requires GPU driver 465 or newer and has dependencies on `nvrtc64_112_0.dll/libnvrtc.so.11.2` and `nvrtc-builtins64_113.dll/libnvrtc-builtins.so.11.3.109`.
+It requires compute capability 3.5 or higher, GPU driver 465 or newer and has dependencies on `nvrtc64_112_0.dll/libnvrtc.so.11.2` and `nvrtc-builtins64_113.dll/libnvrtc-builtins.so.11.3.109`.

 ## Parameters